21isenough/LightningATM/docs/guide/camera.md

   Your config menu can look slightly different, depends of you hard- and software

-### Ein Bild aufnehmen
+### Take a picture

-- Nach dem einloggen auf den Raspberry Pi ein Bild aufnehmen
+- Take a picture after logging in to the Raspberry Pi

       $ raspistill -v -o test.jpg

-  Hinweis: Das -v ist nur optional und zeigt weiter Daten an.
-Das -o ist notwendig um die Datei zu schreiben.
+  Note: The -v is only optional and will show more display data.
+The -o is necessary to write the file.

-  Die Aufnahme dauert 5 Sekunden (time delay 5000 (ms)).
-Man kann die Aufnahmezeit verkürzen, sollte die Zeit aber nicht zu kurz machen, da sonst das Bild in der Qualität leidet.
-Ein Sekunde (= 1000 ms) geht aber auf jeden Fall.
-So sieht der Befehl dann wie folgt aus
+The recording lasts 5 seconds (time delay 5000 (ms)).
+You can shorten the recording time, but you should not make the time too short, otherwise the picture quality will suffer.
+One second (= 1000 ms) is definitely possible.
+The command then looks like:

    $ raspistill -v -o test.jpg -t 1000

-  Weiter Funktionen für ein Aufnahme findet man in der Hilfe `$ raspistill --help`
+  Further functions for a recording can be found in the help `$ raspistill --help`

-- Kontrollieren ob das Bild abelegt wurde
+- Check if the image has been saved

       $ ls -l

-  Da müsst jetzt in der Liste die Datei `test.jpg` erscheinen.
+  The file `test.jpg` should now appear in the list.

-- Überprüfen der Verzeichnisstruktur
+- Check the directory structure

       $ pwd

-  Das Verzeichnis sollte lauten: `/home/pi/`
+  The directory should read: `/home/pi/`

   raspistill command

    <img src="https://i.imgur.com/VdU17HW.png" width="500">

- ### Bild auf dem PC/Notebook übertragen
+ ### Transfer the image to the computer

- - Am Computer ein **zweites Terminal Fenster** öffnen
+ - Open a **second terminal window** on the computer
- - In einen Ordner seiner Wahl wechseln (Hier Beispielhaft `C:\temp>`)
+ - Switch to a folder of your choice (here only as an example `C:\temp`)
- - Den Befehl zum kopieren für ein Windows System lautet
+ - The command to copy for a Windows system is

        $ scp pi@192.168.x.x:/home/pi/test.jpg .

- - Zur bestätigung muss noch das Passwort vom Raspberry Pi eingegeben werden
+ - For confirmation, the password from the Raspberry Pi must be entered

- - Wenn alles geklappt hat, wurde das Bild auf dem PC/Notebook übertragen und kann jetzt betrachtet werden
+ - If everything went well, the image was transferred to the computer and can now be vieweden

- - Note: Beim einem Mac oder Linux System ist der Befehl leicht abgewandelt
+ - Note: The command is slightly different on a Mac or Linux system

        $ scp 'pi@192.168.x.x:/home/pi/test.jpg' ./

-   copy image to storage
+   copy image

    <img src="https://i.imgur.com/J19kInz.png" width="700">